 INTRODUCTION

-Many developing countries depend on agriculture and women are involved in more than half the agricultural work through either farming or related activities (Tripathi et. al., 2023).
+Many developing countries depend on agriculture and women are involved in more than half the agricultural work through either farming or related activities-(Tripathi et. al.,-2023).
 Women’s and men’s roles in farming change across cultures but are influenced by external pressures.
 In most developing countries, however, women’s contributions go unnoticed.
-Women have a major role in farming households and therefore greatly affect rural development in India.
+Women have a major role in farming, households and therefore greatly affecting rural development in India.
 They engage in more than 50% of farm tasks, keep their homes fed and help the family earn money.
 They contribute to the rural economy by farming, earning an income, starting businesses and looking after family members (Narain et. al., 2015).

 Farmers around the world have identified climate change as a major long-term problem.
 Small and marginal farmers are very important to farming in India.
 The area is affected by great climate variability which includes hot weather, unpredictable rain and a lack of water supply.
 Because agriculture is so important to the region, it is very vulnerable to climate change.
 It can seriously influence the health of plants and animals on farms (Pathak, et. al., 2024).